D-Honeyman/llm-osint-public-health-threat-detection-Methanol-Poisonings/README.md

 ## Inter-annotator agreement

-`iaa_methanol.py` computes per cent agreement and Cohen's kappa with 95 per cent confidence intervals between the two annotators.
+`iaa_methanol.py` computes per cent agreement and Cohen's kappa with 95 per cent confidence intervals, **prior to adjudication**.

-An entity is treated as concordant only where both annotators recorded the same entity type for the same article **with equivalent normalised values** (for example, "three deaths" and "3 fatalities").
-Where both annotators recorded an entity but the values differ, the annotation is treated as discordant.
+An entity is treated as concordant only where both annotators recorded the same entity type for the same article with equivalent normalised values (for example, "three deaths" and "3 fatalities").
+Where both recorded an entity but the values differ, the annotation is treated as discordant.

 Because kappa is unstable at high or low prevalence, per cent agreement is reported alongside kappa and the two should be interpreted jointly.